Near-Infrared and Optical Observations of SN 2024rbc: The First Early Detection of CO and Dust in a Type Ib Supernova: Results

 \subsection{Bolometric Luminosity and Light Curve Fitting}

 Estimating the bolometric luminosity of a SN is essential to constraining the parameters of its progenitor.
 For this task, we used \texttt{SuperBol} \citep{2018RNAAS...2..230N}.
-This program takes in photometric data, fits a blackbody to the spectral energy distribution (SED) at each observational epoch, and numerically integrates the fitted blackbody to generate a quasi-bolometric luminosity.
-The missing IR and UV fluxes are extrapolated from the fitted blackbody.
-For \rbc, \texttt{SuperBol} derives the bolometric luminosity curve shown in \autoref{Figure:BolometricLuminosity}.
+This program takes in photometric data, interpolates the observations and extrapolates across missing epochs, and numerically integrates observed flux to derive a quasi-bolometric luminosity.
+This derived L$_{\text{Bol}}$ represents the total flux measured across the observed wavelength bands, of which first 100 days post-explosion is displayed in \autoref{Figure:BolometricLuminosity}.

 These observed and calculated light curves were compared to Type Ib SN light curve models from the Type Ibc model grid presented in \citet{jin23}.
-These light curves were calculated via the 1D multi-group, radiative-hydrodynamical code STELLA \citep{blinnikov00, blinnikov06}.
+These light curves were calculated via the 1D multi-group, radiative-hydrodynamical code STELLA \citep{blinnikov00, blinnikov06}, which are based on the He star progenitor models computed under different assumptions, including models with/without binary companions and varying wind mass-loss rates \citep[see Section 3.1 of][for details]{jin23}.
+The varied parameters of the binary include the initial primary mass (ranging from 11 to 15 $M_\odot$), initial mass ratio (0.9), and initial orbital period (ranging from 50 to 200 days).
+The single star parameters include initial helium star masses ranging from $4$ to $9$ $M_\odot$.
 Multi-color light curves are obtained by convolving the filter response functions with the SEDs computed at each time step.

 The Type Ib SN models coarsely cover a wide range of values for each progenitor and explosion parameter.
 Six different ejecta masses ($1.7$ $M_\odot$ to $4.1$ $M_\odot$), four $^{56}$Ni masses ($0.07$ $M_\odot$ to $0.25$ $M_\odot$), two explosion energies (1 B and 2 B, where $1\,\text{B}=10^{51}$ erg), and six different $^{56}$Ni distributions (a step function and a Gaussian function, each with three different mixing parameters $f_\mathrm{m}$; see \citealt{yoon19} and \citealt{jin23} for its definition) were considered.
 As the resolution of the model grid is relatively coarse, any best-fit model should be interpreted as indicative rather than definitive.
 In other words, the best-fit model simply refers to the closest match within the model grid and is intended to provide approximate estimates rather than precise determinations of supernova parameters.